The tradition of generosity

 For a sustainable income here in the midst of contemporary Western society, our teachers rely on the generosity of retreatants.
 Most Retreat Center teachers receive no compensation for teaching at IMS – course fees go toward the cost of accommodations, meals and other operational expenses only.
 At the Forest Refuge, where participants often stay for long periods, IMS supplements donations to teachers as needed, to provide an adequate offering.
 (IMS reimburses teachers’ travel to and from our centers, and provides teachers with meals and housing while they’re teaching.)

-At both centers, there is an opportunity to offer contributions to the teachers at the end of retreats.
+There is an opportunity to offer contributions to the teachers at the end of retreats.
 It is traditional to determine for ourselves the amount that is right for us to give.
 Dana asks us to consider, “What value do these teachings have in my life?”
 Even though it can be a little uncomfortable to make this decision on our own – we are used to goods and services having set fees – this is an important opportunity to reflect on how the practice has impacted our lives.